Robert Ibertsberger

-Robert Ibertsberger (born 20 January 1977) is an Austrian football manager and a former player.
+Robert Ibertsberger (born 20 January 1977) is an Austrian football manager and former player who is the assistant manager of Kosovo national team.
 He is the brother of Andreas Ibertsberger.
 He had to retire in 2004 due to serious knee injury.

 Coaching career

 Robert Ibertsberger became assistant manager of Wolfsberger AC in 2017.
 He then was appointed manager of Wolfsberg on 26 March 2018 and was manager until the end of the 2017–18 season.
 His first match was a 2–0 loss to Red Bull Salzburg.
 Ibertsberger left Wolfsberg to become assistant manager of Austria Wien.
 On 11 March 2019, Ibertsberger again replaced an outgoing manager.
 He replaced Thomas Letsch at Austria Wien.
 His first match was a 1–0 loss to Sturm Graz.
 He became manager of SKN St. Pölten on 9 March 2020.
 St. Pölten finished the 2019–20 season with five wins in ten league matches.
 St. Pölten's 2020–21 season started with a 3–1 win against ATSV Wolfsberg.

 Inbertsberger was hired by SV Ried in January 2022 and then fired on 19 April 2022.